It's known as the “kick and kill” approach to combating HIV.

-Garcia and his colleagues, including Dr. David Margolis, teamed up with National Institutes of Health scientists Edward Berger and Ira Pastan.
+Garcia and his colleagues, including Dr. David Margolis, with National Institutes of Health scientists Edward Berger and Ira Pastan.
 The NIH scientists created a genetically modified compound called 3B3-PE38.

 The 3B3 is an antibody that hones in on HIV-infected cells that are producing a specific protein on their surfaces.
 The antibody attaches to and then pierces the cells with PE38, a bacterial toxin.

 Essentially, the antibody serves as a “guided missile” that carries the toxin “payload” on an HIV search and destroy mission, Berger told Healthline.